-A: A key advantage that Applied Handling has is years of experience and extensive knowledge of the industry.
+A: A key advantage that DACO has is years of experience and extensive knowledge of the industry.
 We have the ability to identify unique brands of racking and know if they are interchangeable with current styles.
 We can also let you know if an old style of rack is still being manufactured, who it is made by and if there is product available for expansion of an existing system.

 Q: What is pallet rack?

 A: Please see our products and projects pages for additional details and photos.
 Pallet rack is the large storage systems that is normally seen in a large home center or other “big box” retailer.
 Applications for these systems are for the storage of pallets or similar sized items weighing several thousand pounds.
 There are two basic components that make up the rack: the upright frames and the load beams.
 If you have questions regarding what you need for your specific application please give us a call so we can make sure we are providing you with the proper product.

 Q: What type of storage system is best for my company?

 A: This is a question that can only be answered by evaluating each storage requirement in order to create a cost effective solution.
 Often times it is a combination of storage methods to achieve the ideal outcome, such as pallet rack for the majority of the warehouse, cantilever for long stock material, bulk shelving for small parts, etc…

 Q: Do you do custom fabrication for non-standard sizes?

 A: Yes.
 In-house Fabrication page.
 Many of the projects we do require custom fabrication or modification to our stock materials.
 This can be as simple as a few custom length beams to an entire system based around a unique application with multiple custom parts.
 The ability to fabricate in-house frees us from the time and design constraints that others must deal with.
 We are able to offer you a better product faster and more economically priced.